 Kangaroo Island Restaurants

-The island has a lot of fresh seafood like freshwater crayfish locally called marron, as well as dairy products such as cheese and yogurt thanks to the local farms from the Island Pure Sheep Dairy.
+The island has much fresh seafood like freshwater crayfish, locally called marron, and dairy products such as cheese and yogurt, thanks to the local farms from the Island Pure Sheep Dairy.
 Try the local honey ice-cream made with the local Kangaroo Island Ligurian honey.
 Formal dining, picnic basket, and local stores offer something for everyone.
 The island also holds about 30 wine growers and 12 wineries.

 Due to its secluded environment, Kangaroo Island has imposed a quarantine to prevent pests and diseases found in mainland Australia to impact the island.
 Find below some of the restrictions (check Protecting Kangaroo Island for complete and up-to-date information).